elunna/nerfhack-changelog/README.md

   * Monsters cannot be truly genocided after entering the planes.
   * Any scrolls of genocide read in the endgame will be uncursed and their effectiveness depends on the monster's proximity to the hero.
 Targeted monsters within 2 squares of the hero are guaranteed kills, but further distance decreases the chance of success.
   * This is a soft counter to the plane of water genocide strategy that most players employ.
 Players can still genocide ; before entering the planes, but beware, there might be more dangerous replacements waiting for them.
-* Enchant armor: Ability to choose worn piece of armor to enchant/repair (Evil)
+* Identified scrolls of enchant armor let you choose worn piece of armor to enchant/repair (Evil)
 * Give enchanting vibrate warning for all weapons/armor (Dyna)
 * Blessed scroll of destroy armor asks which armor to destroy (xnh)
 * Confused cursed scroll of destroy armor prompts for armor to fix